puwei/DanielTakeshi.github.io/_posts/2016-12-19-mitt-romney-should-be-secretary-of-state.md

 permalink: 2016/12/19/mitt-romney-should-be-secretary-of-state/
 ---

+**Update December 20, 2016**: This is interesting.
+The Wall Street Journal [just published a fantastic opinion piece][5] about Mitt Romney and Russia, *and even says people should give Mr. Romney an apology*, just as I said!
+No, I wasn't reading their minds, this was just pure coincidence.

+***

 Another day, more news about Russian shenanigans.
 The CIA and other intelligence agencies have now [concluded with high confidence that Russia was behind the hacks][1] that leaked documents from Democratic political campaigns, presumably